-Then set up the appointment and clue in everyone, including the receptionist.
-Take your loved one to lunch and don't say a word about your plans.
-Pretend you have an errand and casually drive by the new doctor’s office and say, "Oh, here’s where that Dr. Smith’s office is that your doctor wants you to see.
-Let’s go in and put your name on the waiting list while we’re here, since it is going to be such a long time before we can get in to see her."
-Be casual, go sign in and then say, “Oh my gosh, the doctor has a cancellation and can see us right now!
-What luck we are having!"
-Okay, so it requires what I call a little "fibology," but hey, whatever works!
+Another tactic is to use a little white lie to get a senior to the doctor’s office.
+Set up an appointment and then get your loved one out of the house on the day of under the premise of doing an activity they enjoy, such as shopping or eating lunch at their favorite restaurant.
+Take your loved one out as planned and do not mention the appointment.
+On the way home, pretend you have an errand and casually drive by the new doctor’s office.
+Say something like, “Oh, here’s where that Dr. Smith’s office is!
+Let’s go in and put your name on the waiting list while we’re here, since it is going to be such a long time before we can get an appointment.”
+Casually go in, sign in and then say, “Oh my gosh, the doctor has a cancellation and can see us right now!
+What luck we are having!”

-But if you have an aging parent who just won’t go see a doctor of any kind, period, you have to realize that when you were the child and you were ill, your parent would have done everything in their power to make you better.
-And if you recall, it didn’t matter how much you screamed and yelled.
-If you needed to see a doctor or have a certain treatment, you got it.
+If you have an aging parent who won’t go see a doctor of any kind, period, you have to realize that, when you were a child and you were ill, your parent would have done everything in their power to make you better.
+If you recall, it didn’t matter how much you kicked and yelled.
+If you needed to see a doctor, get your shots or take some medicine, they made it happen.

 Yes, as adults, we’ve earned the right to make our own decisions, but oftentimes once-competent elders don’t think as rationally as they used to, and they can begin making unwise decisions.
 When you know in your heart that the time has come to step up and ensure your loved one gets the care they need, you must think creatively about how to make it happen.
 Look into house calls, ask the physician to talk to your parent on the phone to help them feel more comfortable, or use some fibs to get them into the doctor’s office.
 There’s no shame in guaranteeing your mom or dad gets proper medical treatment.